-Later, they shut the lookout down, and then Grandpa Burt came up here to do trail work.
-Nana and I came up, and they needed a schoolteacher.
-The one was retired and gone, and she was living in the house, and Nana bought the house from her.
-She handed over all of her supplies and everything, and I started first grade when I was 5 years old at the Ford schoolhouse.
-So, that was my first time up here.
+But anyway, up to the North Fork I had to be about 5.
+Grampa Burt was on a lookout.
+They shut the lookout down and then he came up here to do trail work, that was it.
+Okay.
+Nana and I came up and they needed a schoolteacher and the one was retired and gone and she was living in the house and Nana bought the house from her and she handed over all of her supplies and everything and I started 1st grade when I was 5 years old at the Ford Schoolhouse.
+So that was my first time up here.
+Yeah, that was the first time I think.
+I was about 5.
 I have a lot of fond memories on the North Fork, but they are all concerned with just everyday living.
 It was just a joy because you had the mountains.

 We have a funny story.
-There were quite a few, it seemed like a roomful of kids, but there couldn't have been because there couldn't be that many kids.
-[Wynona] "Nonie" Day was there, and her husband [Jack] Mathison was one of the students, and a roomful of Wurtz kids, because there were so many of them.
-I don't remember the names of the other kids, but Nonie used to play the organ, I think, and we used to have fun.
-Oh gosh, we would sing all kinds of good songs.
-I have the little yellow music book that we sang from that was Ruth A. Coan's, my grandmother.

-Anyway, one day we were busy doing our work in school and it was cold.
-It was late in the fall.
-All of a sudden a whole bunch of men were running back and forth, and we couldn't figure it out.
-I can vividly remember Nana saying, "Is there a problem?"
-She opened the door, and they said the schoolhouse's roof was on fire and there was a chimney fire.
-It was a long ways, it seemed forever, to the river.
-Today the river goes right up almost to the schoolhouse in the yard, but it was a long ways away then.
-They had a bucket brigade, and I can just see that.
-I was fascinated with it, the bucket brigade of water to put out the chimney fire.
-[Laughs]

-But that was that; fond memories of the school.
-I remember getting slapped on the hands with a ruler by my grandmother because I did something bad, but I don't remember what it was.
+There were quite a few, it seemed like a roomful of kids but there couldn't have been because there couldn't be that many kids, but Noni Day was there and her husband Matheson was one of the students and a roomful of Wurtz kids because there were so many of them.
+I don't remember the names of the other kids but Noni used to play the organ I think and we used to have fun.
+Oh gosh we would sing all kinds of good songs.
+I have the little vellow music book that we sang from that was Ruth A. Conn, my grandmother.
+Well, anyway one day we were busy doing our work in school and it was cold.
+It was late in the fall and all of a sudden a whole bunch of men were running back and forth and we couldn't figure it out.
+I remember Nana, I can just vividly remember Nana saying, "Is there a problem?"
+And she opened the door and they said the schoolhouse's roof was on fire and there was a chimney fire and oh it was a long ways it seemed forever to the river.
+Now the river goes right up almost to the schoolhouse in the yard, but it was a long ways away then.
+They had a bucket brigade and I can just see that, I was just fascinated with it, the bucket brigade of water to put out the chimney fire.
+[Laughs] But that was them, fond memories of the school.
+I remember getting slapped on the hands with a ruler by my grandmother because I didn't something bad but I don't remember what it was.
 [Laughs] Oh dear.

-I guess that's all I remember about the first grade, because actually I don't know that we went the whole year.
-No, we didn't.
-We went through Thanksgiving.
-I remember having Thanksgiving at, I think, Holcolms.
-Lena always had everybody there, and that was so much fun.
-Then I think it must have been about Christmas time the school shut down, because somebody died and so then they had to move to town and there weren't enough kids in the school, I think.
+I guess that's all I remember about the 1st grade because actually I don't know that we went the whole year.
+I don't think we went the whole year.
+No we didn't.
+We went through thanksgiving.
+I remember having Thanksgiving at I think Holcolms and Lena always had everybody there and that was so much fun.
+Then I think it must have been about Christmas time the school shut down because somebody died and so then they had to move to town and there weren't enough kids in the school, I think.
 But anyway, that's as I remember it.